mixmarvel/mixmarvel.github.io/_posts/2019-05-VIP-Group.md

 The MixMarvel Foundation very much agrees with MixMarvel's construction of VIP Group program.
 Engaging core fans is an effective way to expand MixMarvel community.

-The MixMarvel Foundation has a back-up funding support for the VIP Group Program.
-This is a long-term program and MixMarvel has monthly budget on this program.
+The MixMarvel Foundation has a 5,500,000 cumulative back-up funding support for the VIP Group Program.
+This is a long-term program and MixMarvel has monthly budget dedicated on this program upon approval.
 VIP members receive awards for their contribution.